rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/introduction.rst

   * A container registry to house our custom container images
   * Ansible Tower

-- Deploy production Site B using Ansible playbooks and traditional RPMs.
-Site B is two RHEL instances on AWS and serving ``httpd``
+- Deploy production Site B using Ansible playbooks and traditional software RPM packages.
+Site B is a cluster of two RHEL instances on AWS and serving a custom website with ``httpd``.
 - Deploy development Site A using Ansible playbooks.
-Site A will be two Amazon instances as well, each running ``httpd`` in containers running a custom website
+Site A will be a cluster of two Amazon instances as well, each running ``httpd`` in containers running a custom website.
 - Deploy and configure Ansible Tower
-- Configure an ``nginx`` load balancer to balance traffic for your development and production clusters
+- Configure a containerized ``nginx`` load balancer to balance traffic for your development and production clusters
 - Tie all of these resources together in Ansible Tower using a CI/CD workflow